-Chef Scott Warren has been with the Madison Valley Ranch for 10 seasons.
-Using only the freshest products, the evening's four-course meal reflects Scott's creativity and passion for delivering truly memorable meals.
+Executive Chef Matt Pease has been with the Madison Valley Ranch for five seasons.
+Using only the freshest products, the evening's four-course meal reflects Matt's creativity and passion for delivering truly memorable meals.
 Even after a full buffet breakfast, don't be surprised if you leave the lodge in anticipation of the evening's menu!
-Scott is a professionally trained chef with an honors degree in culinary arts from Western Culinary Institute and continuing education from CIA, Greystone in Napa Valley.
+Matt was professionally trained at the Pennsylvania Culinary Institute and honed his skills in kitchens up and down the East Coast working under several industry leaders in a variety of dining settings.
 He brings a wealth of knowledge and experience to the Madison Valley Ranch and looks forward to sharing it with our guests.

 ~Orvis' Guide to Great Sporting Lodge Cuisine